-A1 from Member State A send steel plates to be galvanized abroad by B1 from Member State B.
+A1 from Member State A sends steel plates to be galvanized abroad by B1 from Member State B.

-If A1 stays the owner of the plates and they are reimported after being galvanized into the country of consignment, we are dealing with goods processing (transaction codes 4 or 5).
+If A1 stays the owner of the plates and they are reimported after being galvanized into the country of consignment, we are dealing with a processing of goods (transaction codes 4 or 5).